cantikapf/IR-study-companion/_chapters/046-global-economic-architecture/010-intro-global-economic-architecture.md

 In summary, the period since the end of the Cold War has seen dramatic economic globalization and integration, with both benefits and costs.
 States have less control while markets and multinationals have gained power.
 Managing the rapid pace of change and tackling negative impacts will be key challenges going forward.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Economic Globalization" def1="Increasing interconnectedness of national economies through trade and finance" term2="Multinational Corporations (MNCs)" def2="Companies operating in multiple countries, driving global economic integration" term3="Financial Integration" def3="Increased mobility of capital across borders, driven by deregulation and new instruments" term4="Global Supply Chains" def4="International networks of production and distribution, facilitated by globalization" %}

+### Knowledge Check
+{% include quiz.html id="quiz_010_intro_global_economic_architecture" question="What is the primary driver of economic globalization?" opt1="The rise of communist countries" opt2="The end of the Cold War and increased economic cooperation" opt3="The growth of multinational corporations and trade liberalization" opt4="The decline of the United States as a global economic leader" correct="3" %}